[FAQs] The Customer Excellence Agency

 Healthcare professionals no longer judge pharma interactions in isolation.
 They evaluate them against the best experiences they encounter elsewhere in their lives as consumers.

 That external benchmark has reset expectations for ease, relevance, continuity, and trust.
+Customer-centric intent is now common.
+The ability to deliver on it is not.

 This gap is not caused by a lack of motivation or caring.
 It is caused by structural fragmentation.
 As digital, omnichannel, data, and orchestration capabilities expanded, commercial ecosystems became more complex than the operating models designed to support them.